Avuxo/hitagi-script/README.md

 Hitagi-Script is a parallelized *booru scraper written in Python.

 ## Setup
-Because Hitagi-script is written in Python 3, Python 3 is a required tool.
 There is only one external dependency in the script (that is not included in the standard Python 3 library): Beautiful Soup 4 (used for parsing HTML easily).
 In the future I plan to replace this dependency with the html.HTMLParser built in module.

 **make sure you have python 3 and not python 2**